1986 Metro Manila Film Festival

-The 12th Metro Manila Film Festival was held in 1986.
+The 12th Metro Manila Film Festival was held in December 1986.
+It was the first edition of the festival in eight years to be primarily sponsored by the Metro Manila Commission (now the Metro Manila Development Authority) and not by MOWELFUND.

-NCV productions' Halimaw sa Banga romped away 10 of the 12 awards given including the Best Director and Best Actor for Mario O'Hara - Banga Episode and Best Actress for Liza Lorena - Banga Episode among others.
+NCV productions' Halimaw romped away 10 of the 12 awards given including the Best Director and Best Actor for Mario O'Hara and Best Actress for Liza Lorena among others.
 The film also garnered the Third Best Picture Award.
 Romy Vitug won the Best Cinematography Award for Celso Ad.
-Castillo's Payaso while the director's son, Chris Ad Castillo, received the Best Supporting Actor Award for Augusto Buenaventura's Bagets Gang.
+Castillo's Payaso while the director's son, Chris Ad.
+Castillo, received the Best Supporting Actor Award for Augusto Buenaventura's Bagets Gang.